INTERVIEW AND PICTURES BY MARKO SYRJALA

 Graham and band: Live at Virgin Oil, Helsinki 2012

 Are you still working with Taz Taylor Band as well?

-No. That was basically a project which turned into a tour which was quite a long tour, actually.
-We did some stuff in England and in Europe, and that was it.
-I wrote the tunes thinking it was just going to be an album and it turned into being almost like a band.
-He wanted me to do something else but I really didn’t want to.
+No. That was a project which turned into a tour, which was quite a long tour.
+We did some stuff in England and Europe, and that was it.
+I wrote the tunes thinking it was just going to be an album, and it turned into being almost like a band.
+He wanted me to do something else, but I really didn’t want to.
 I wanted to get back with my own band, which I had done for a while.
-I never had used the name Alcatrazz for a while, so I thought I would use the name Alcatrazz again, and it will get more interest rather than just calling it my own band, the Graham Bonnet Band or whatever.
-So we found out that by using the name again it got a little bit of interest.
+I had never used the name Alcatrazz for a while, so I thought I would use the name Alcatrazz again, and it will get more interest rather than just calling it my own band, the Graham Bonnet Band, or whatever.
+So we found out that by using the name again, it got a little bit of interest.
 After all, I wrote all the tunes with Steve or with Yngwie, you know.
-So that was okay, but it caused a bit of an argument between the rest of the band, the old guys, the guys that used to be with me, and I thought I was going to be in deep trouble.
+So that was okay, but it caused a bit of an argument between the rest of the band, the old guys, the guys who used to be with me, and I thought I would be in deep trouble.
 But it doesn’t matter.
 You know there were about six Alcatraz’s — zz, zz — in the — that I knew of.
 There are two or three in the States.
 I know there’s one in England –all over the place.

 Yeah, it’s a different kind of thing.
-But some of them are actually doing the Alcatrazz music, like a cover thing, you know.
+But some of them are actually making the Alcatrazz music, like a cover thing, you know.
 So we’ve gotten over that hurdle.
 So now I just use the name Alcatrazz just because it causes a little bit of interest — “Oh, I wonder what they’re doing now.”
-So we just have to get something new out before we just die, basically, because we have to have something new.
+So we just have to get something new out before we just die because we have to have something new.

 Yeah, he’s with us now.

 Who else is in the band now?

 We had Glen Sobel, but Glen went off with —